QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 In addition to these websites, I suggest searching Facebook groups.
 I found my apartment my second year through a Facebook group called Pisos en Granada.
 People post about rooms for rent in their apartments there.
 You can also post in these Facebook groups introducing yourself and saying you want to rent a shared flat.
 That was actually how I found my second-year apartment!

-How Much To Rent an Apartment in Granada?
+How Much To Rent An Apartment In Granada?

 A studio will rent for 400-600€/month.
 Rental costs for a furnished one-bedroom near the city center start at roughly 500€ per month.
 Families who want a little more room can find the average rent for a 2-bedroom starting at 700€.